 Operational Risk Financial Risk Legal Risk Benefits Should the service savings be taken under Option 2, this may affect the capability of increasing income.
-For a number of years, Cultural Services have adopted a 'market pricing policy' which subsidises targeted users via the Passport to Leisure scheme (PTL).
-If these are to be reviewed, this may have an impact on Any increase in income fees that are sustainable can only be a financial benefit to the City Council.
+For a number of years, Cultural Services have adopted a 'market pricing policy' which Any increase in income fees that are sustainable can only be a financial benefit to the City Council.
 Care must be taken not to exceed the fees of any competitive market as this could cause a reduction in use and There is no legal risk as fees are entirely at the City Council's discretion.
 Increased income can have a direct knock on effect of increasing service delivery as in theory more budgets could be made available to improve future service delivery.
-The issues of service delivery and the cost of delivering services are cyclical. disadvantaged groups.
+The issues of service delivery and the cost of delivering services are to Leisure scheme (PTL).
+If these are to be reviewed, this may have an impact on disadvantaged groups. cyclical.